Professor Colin Greaves PhD, C Psychol

 Biography

 Having started life as a chemical engineer and following a brief fling with the construction industry (in industrial flooring), Professor Greaves rejected Mammon and retrained as a health psychologist.
-He completed a PhD on asthma self-care at the University of Exeter and since then has managed a NHS primary care research consortium and worked for 15 years in the University of Exeter Medical School.
-He has helped to develop over 15 health care interventions, 10 of which (to date) have attracted funding for full-scale randomised controlled trials to evaluate them.
+He completed a PhD in health psychology at the University of Exeter and since then has managed a NHS primary care research consortium and worked for 15 years in the University of Exeter Medical School.
+He has helped to helped to develop and evaluate over 20 interventions to prevent diabetes, improve self-care of heart failure, prevent mobility limitations in older people, reduce cardiovascular risk and manage multiple long-term conditions.

 Professor Greaves joined the University of Birmingham in January 2018 as a Professorial Research Fellow in the School of Sport, Exercise and Rehabilitation.
-He is currently President of the UK Society for Behavioural Medicine.
+He is a past President of the UK Society for Behavioural Medicine and a keen guitarist.

 Teaching